 August 10, 2008 ~ Singer, songwriter Isaac Hayes, full name Isaac Lee Hayes Jr, passed away in Memphis, Tennessee, USA ~ Southern soul icon, session musician, songwriter, producer at famed Stax/Volt label oft in collaboration with David Porter, writing songs for Sam & Dave and Carla Thomas.
 Influenced by Percy Mayfield, Big Joe Turner, James Brown, Jerry Butler, Sam Cooke, Fats Domino, Marvin Gaye, the Chamber Brothers and Sly & the Family Stone.
 Worked with Otis Redding, Wilson Pickett, Donald Byrd, Linda Clifford, Albert King, William Bell, Dionne Warwick, Rufus Thomas, Eddie Floyd, and others.
 As a solo artist best known for pivotal late 1960s, early 1970s albums such as Hot Buttered Soul, Black Moses and the score of blaxploitation film Shaft.
 Received an Oscar for Best Original Song for the track Theme From Shaft.
 Would later embrace disco on albums such as Chocolate Chip and Disco Connection.
 Would resurge in the 1990s lending his voice to South Park's Chef ~ Hayes was born in 1942

 August 10, 2006 ~ Singer Barbara George passed away in Chauvin, Louisiana, USA ~ Best known for the R&B crossover classic I Know (You Don't Love Me No More) of her sole mostly self-penned 1961 album of the same name.
 The single would make top 10 Billboard Hot 100 and top the Billboard R&B charts in 1961.
-The song would later be covered by Fats Domino, Cher, Bonnie Raitt, and others.
+The song would later be covered by Fats Domino, Cher, and Bonnie Raitt.
 Two subsequent singles, You Talk About Love and Send For Me (If You Need Some Lovin') would also chart but fail to reach the same level of succes ~ George was born in 1942

 August 10, 2002 ~ Blues rock, jam band guitarist Michael Houser passed away in Athens, Georgia, USA ~ Co-founding member, lead guitarist of Widespread Panic, remaining with the band until his death in 2002.
 The band is best known for a number of 1990s albums, notably Everyday, Ain't Life Grand and Til The Medicine Takes.
 Houser has also worked with Bloodkin, Brute, John Hermann, and others ~ Houser was born in 1962